golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 }
 ```

-To change the default values (e.g. the datadir for your local Golem instance) you need to manually create a JSON file under: `~/.config/g-wasm-runner/brass/config.json` for Linux and `~/Library/Application\ Support/g-wasm-runner/brass/config.json`.
-You can copy the above JSON object, and modify what you need.
+To change the default values (e.g. the datadir for your local Golem instance) you need to manually create a JSON file under: `~/.config/g-wasm-runner/brass/config.json` for Linux and `~/Library/Application\ Support/g-wasm-runner/brass/config.json` for macOS.
+You can copy the above JSON object and modify what you need.
 The runner will print its currently used configuration upon start-up.

 **Running on Golem Unlimited**